NirachaMarchett/NirachaMarchett/README.md

 # Hi there.
 I'm Niracha!

 I have background in digital marketing, (Agile) project management, UX/UI and a tiny bit of web development.
-My journey in web development is driven by a desire to transform creative ideas into interactive digital experiences, to find fulfillment in creating websites and applications that bring positive benefits to individuals or businesses.
+My journey in web development is driven by a desire to transform creative ideas into interactive digital experiences.
+I find fulfillment in creating websites and applications that bring positive benefits to individuals or businesses.

 A bit about me✨: